News

 The EHRC and the new minister for women and equalities, Bridget Phillipson, confirmed their support for lawyers acting on behalf of the former crew to prevent BA challenging the rights of fathers and carers under anti-discrimination law as part of a long-standing dispute between BA and 38 cabin crew.

-The previous Tribunal found the Equality Act should be interpreted to allow for “indirect associative discrimination”.
+A previous Tribunal hearing found the Equality Act should be interpreted to allow for “indirect associative discrimination”.

-Lawyers for BA are seeking to challenge the legal basis for Section 19A of the 2010 Equality Act on ‘indirect discrimination’.
+Lawyers for BA are seeking to challenge this interpretation of Section 19A of the 2010 Equality Act on ‘indirect discrimination’.

 The Equality Act made discrimination on the grounds of a “protected characteristic” unlawful – meaning discrimination on the grounds of “age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex or sexual orientation”.

-Section 19A of the Act was added in an amendment to include “indirect discrimination” against an individual without a ‘protected characteristic’ but with responsibilities as a carer.
+Section 19A of the Act was added in an amendment to include “indirect discrimination” against an individual without a ‘protected characteristic’.

 The case forms part of a claim for up to £515 million in damages on behalf of Heathrow-based cabin crew who are suing BA over its ‘fire and rehire’ policy in 2020, when the airline forced many on to new contracts with reduced pay and changed terms and conditions.